jghamburg/pbt-demo/docs/article.md

 to reason about rules or properties that my software should follow to conform to the business requirements.
 Something in the line of questions like:

-* Does the order of processing of an order within my business process make any difference (in mathematics: cummutativity)
+* Does the order of processing of an order within my business process make any difference (in mathematics: commutativity)
 * or is it allowed to process different subsets within a process and later on collect the results (in mathematics: associativity)

 During reading a lot about functional programming lately I stumbled over the term "Property Based Testing" aka PBT.